The Book of Sir Thomas More: Piece by Piece – Sunday 12th April 2026 from 1pm at the White Bear Theatre, Kennington

 Other Productions by Other Producers

 In January Red Bull Theatre are doing a reading of Sejanus, His Fall by Ben Jonson – 26th January, live stream available for a few days after.
+And 23rd March – The Roaring Girl by Thomas Dekker and Thomas Middleton – in the same fashion.

 At time of last update, none of the major playing companies in the UK have anything scheduled for 2026 or beyond from the wider English pre-modern period.